fedegiust/beatport-discography-shortcode/readme.txt

 == Screenshots ==

 1. New button on toolbar
-2. Shortcode setup form
+2. Form
-3. Shortcode setup form
-4. Shortcode setup form with test results
-5. Shortcode on post or page
+3. Shortcode on post or page
-6. Public view of the releases list
+4. Public view of the releases list
-7. Public view of the release details
+5. Public view of the release details
-8. Public view of the tracks list
+6. Public view of the tracks list

 == Changelog ==

+= 1.3.5 =

+* Bug fixes

 = 1.3.3 =

-* Bug fixes.
+* Bug fixes
-* Enable Sound Player again.
-* Uses cURL now to get the JSON content.
-* Add Artist Bio from the API.
+* Add support for artist buigraphy
+* Enable sound player

 = 1.3.2 =